Prometheus-X-association/dataspace-interoperability/docs/design-document.md

 ```

 This diagram shows the EOSC testbed with a SIMPL catalog and multiple SIMPL EDC connectors, which communicate with the Prometheus-X dataspace through the newly developed middleware.
 The middleware transforms the DSP messages from the SIMPL EDC connectors into a format compatible with the Prometheus-X Catalog API service.

+## Roles

+Role repartition for the work done on this building block is as follows:

+- Visions: Leading research, development & testing